keltia/fetiche-rs/README.md

 Here are some of the things I've been working on.
 Some of these are registered as issues on [GitHub issues].

 - Add more tests & benchmarks.
-- Convert the current Avionix streaming code to the actor-based one in Senhive using [ractor].
+- convert the opensky code to use actors.
+- add a feeder that dispatch different events in the avionix flow into separate AMQP queues.

 Done: